The other day while I was baking my lovely pink Valentine’s Pound Cake, I only got it right the second time.

 4.)
 CAKE STICKS TO SIDE OF PAN

 – This happens if the pan is not sufficiently greased and floured.
 Make sure you always grease and flour the baking pan before use.
+You can also grease the pan and then put parchment/grease-proof paper before pouring in the batter as well.

 – If the cake is turned out of the pan immediately after baking, it sticks to the side of the pan and will leave parts of it in the pan.This can be avoided if after baking, allow the cake to cool for at least 5 minutes in the pan before removing it.